 While you can't always control your own situation or your child's, taking these steps is a great way to set contingency plans for a variety of financial obligations that may affect you in the future.
 Creating long term financial plans and goals can help achieve financial stability for your family, especially through the years that your child depends on you most.

-Subscribe to FINRA's The Alert Investor newsletter newsletter for more information about saving and investing.
+Subscribe to FINRA's Investor Insights newsletter newsletter for more information about saving and investing.